.png)

 A death doula provides non-medical support to individuals and families during the end-of-life process.
 They focus on emotional, spiritual, and practical guidance.

 Ideally, early in the end-of-life process—whether weeks, months, or even years in advance—to allow for planning, emotional support, and relationship-building.
+If you've received a terminal or life-limiting diagnosis, that's the perfect time to get a death doula on your care team.